lecroissant795/lecroissant795/README.md

 # 💫 About Me:
-I'm just a guy who likes coding and data
+I'm just a guy who likes coding and data, and croissant 🥐

 ## 🌐 Socials: